 Helping the poor

 They built houses for the poor.
-One example can be seen outside the St Jacob’s church.
-People that had nowhere to live could come there.
-Here, they got to live and eat for free but instead, they worked with agriculture and helped with everything that was needed.
-It’s really interesting to see how small space the poor people got – at the same time, they had someplace to live.
+One example can be seen outside St Jacob’s Church.
+People who had nowhere to live could come there.
+Here, they got to live and eat for free, but instead, they worked in agriculture and helped with everything that was needed.
+It’s really interesting to see how small the space the poor people got—at the same time, they had someplace to live.

 St Mary’s church – the church of the merchants

-The first church that was built in Lubeck was the Lubeck Cathedral.
-The merchants living in the city decided to build their own church and that’s when St Mary’s was built.
-Being 125 meters, it became the largest church, beating Lubeck Cathedral by 5 meters.
-It was the largest church built by bricks in gothic style for a long time and today it’s Germanys third-largest church (Cologne Cathedral being the biggest).
+The first church built in Lubeck was the Lubeck Cathedral.
+The merchants living in the city decided to build their own church, and that’s when St Mary’s was built.
+At 125 meters, it became the largest church, beating Lubeck Cathedral by 5 meters.
+It was the largest church built with bricks in Gothic style for a long time, and today, it’s Germany’s third-largest church (Cologne Cathedral being the biggest).

 The church was built between 1277 and 1351 and is part of a UNESCO world heritage site.
 Even if it’s no longer the tallest brick church, it still brags about having the world’s tallest brick vault (40 meters).
 And since the Lubeck Cathedral had two towers (or spires) they gave St Mary’s church two spires too.